Most modern vehicles have a traction control system (TCS) in them. Traction control limits wheel slip when torque is applied on acceleration.

 The steering angle sensor calculates the angle of the steering wheel and the rate in which it is being turned.
 The sensor is positioned in the steering column so that it can track the angle and rate precisely.

-But if the sensor goes bad, you can expect the traction control light to come on.
+This sensor is typically used by the stability control system to detect the direction the driver intends to go.
+If the sensor goes bad, you can expect the traction control light to come on.